opardo/website/content/home/experience.md

   description = """
   I explored our users' behavior by...

-  * Examining their fixed expenses and the amount of additional money they tend to spend, in a monthly basis.
+  * Examining their fixed expenses and the amount of additional money they tend to spend, on a monthly basis.
   * Comparing their current debt versus their trends in income and expenses.
   * Analyzing the interest rates that people have accepted or rejected when personal loans have been offered to them.

-  And the results of these actions were...
+  And the impact...

-  * Increased the number of investments after automating the sending of offers to people who have enough money to cover their projected expenses.
+  * Increased the number of investments after automating targeted offers to people who have enough money to cover their projected expenses.
   * Improved our customer's personal finances by suggesting personalized actions given their current situation, but also their future one, if they keep doing what they have been doing.
   * Optimized the bank's profit by estimating the maximum interest rate a given customer is willing to pay for a personal loan.
 """

 [[experience]]
-  title = "Junior Data Scientist" company = "Kantar LATAM" company_url = ""
+  title = "Junior Data Scientist" company = "Kantar LATAM [International market research firm]" company_url = ""
   location = "Mexico City, MX"
   date_start = "2016-06-01"